swedenconnect/ca-engine/cmc/README.md

 Revocation requests make use of the revokeRequest control attribute, specifying the issuer name, certificate serial number of the certificate to revoke, reason code and revocation date.

-Successful revocation status is deliverd in the response useing the statusInfoV2 control attribute.
+Successful revocation status is deliverd in the response using the statusInfoV2 control attribute.

 #### Get cert requests